-Fortunately, we do not get many of the following examples of potential tax avoidance but we do like to take our clients’ challenges and find out the technical answer as to what is permitted and what is not under the ever-changing tax legislation.
-It is also very important to have an SEIS tax specialist consultant on board throughout your investment period so that you do not accidentally fall foul of the rules.
+Fortunately, we do not get many of the following examples of potential tax avoidance.
+However, we do like to take our clients’ challenges and find out the technical answer as to what is permitted and what is not under the ever-changing tax legislation.
+It is also very important to have an SEIS tax specialist consultant on board throughout your investment period.
+You don’t want to accidentally fall foul of the rules.

-The rules are clear that an investor can only claim SEIS relief where the investment is made for genuine commercial reasons.
-Where the main purpose or one of the main purposes of an investment is the avoidance of tax no tax reliefs would be available.
+The rules are clear.
+An investor can only claim SEIS relief where the investment is made for genuine commercial reasons.
+Where the main purpose, or one of the main purposes, of an investment is the avoidance of tax no tax reliefs would be available.

-The legislation also includes clauses to prevent reciprocal arrangements, whereby one investor invests in a company in exchange for another investor investing in his or a related persons venture.
+The legislation also includes clauses to prevent reciprocal arrangements.
+So you can’t use the scheme if one investor invests in a company in exchange for another investor investing in his or a related person’s venture.

-There are also special rules in relation to linked loans whereby there can be no loans by the company to the investors or their associates which are linked to their SEIS investment.
-A loan is defined as linked if it would not have been made, or would not have been made on the same terms, were it not for the SEIS investment.
+There are also special rules in relation to linked loans.
+There can be no loans by the company to the investors or their associates which are linked to their SEIS investment.
+A linked loan would not have been made, or would not have been made on the same terms, were it not for the SEIS investment.

 - ordinary or issued share capital